P-p-H-d/mlib/README.md

 ##### void M\_MEMORY\_FULL (size_t size)

-This macro is called when a memory exception error shall be raised.
+This macro is called when a memory error has been detected.
 It can be overridden before including the header m-core.h The default is to abort the execution.
 The macro can :